-Call for Proposals 2018-2019
+Call for Proposals 2019-2020

-Library Enhancement Program in the Humanities (deadline January 2019)
+Library Enhancement Program in the Humanities (deadline Friday, January 11, 2019)

 This grant program allows faculty and graduate students to expand the existing University of Florida library collections in areas in and related to the humanities that are currently underserved.
 Resources may include print, digital, or audio-visual media that enhance scholarly research and teaching in the humanities as well as related disciplines.
 Requests that address the needs of broader constituencies of the University beyond the immediate applicants are judged especially favorably.
 This year, the Center expects to be able to award several grants of up to $5,000.

-Interdisciplinary Team-Teaching in the Humanities (deadline January 2019)
+Interdisciplinary Team-Teaching in the Humanities (deadline Monday, January 14, 2019)

-- Interdisciplinary Team-Teaching in the Humanities (2018-2019)
+- Interdisciplinary Team-Teaching in the Humanities (2019-2020)

-- Interdisciplinary Team-Teaching Proposal Cover Sheet (2018-19)
+- Interdisciplinary Team-Teaching Proposal Cover Sheet

-Tedder Family Doctoral Fellowships and Rothman Doctoral Fellowships in the Humanities (deadline January 2019)
+Tedder Family Doctoral Fellowships and Rothman Doctoral Fellowships in the Humanities (deadline Friday, January 18, 2019)

-The Center for the Humanities & the Public Sphere, with the support of the Tedder Family Endowed Research Award in the Humanities, is continuing its competition for UF doctoral candidates working on humanities topics who have passed their qualifying exams by the application deadline.
-This fellowship may be used to cover research expenses, including travel, related to their dissertation project.
-(Travel exclusively for conferences is not included.)
+The Center for the Humanities and the Public Sphere, with the support of the Tedder Family Endowed Research Award in the Humanities and the Robert and Margaret Rothman Endowment in the Humanities, offers a funding competition for UF doctoral candidates working on humanities dissertations.
+This $2,000 fellowship may be used to cover research expenses, including but not exclusively travel expenses, related to the dissertation project.
+Successful applicants will be called Tedder Family or Rothman Doctoral Fellows in the Humanities.
 Work on projects with interdisciplinary appeal is particularly encouraged.

-Support for Workshops and Speaker Series in the Humanities (deadline January 2019)
+Support for Workshops and Speaker Series in the Humanities (deadline Friday, January 18, 2019)

-Rothman Faculty Summer Fellowships in the Humanities (deadline February 2019)
+Rothman Faculty Summer Fellowships in the Humanities (deadline Friday, February 1, 2019)

-With the objective of supporting faculty to advance their careers, the Center will once again offer fellowships to UF faculty in the humanities in summer 2018.
+With the objective of supporting faculty to advance their careers, the Center will once again offer fellowships to UF faculty in the humanities in summer 2019.
 These grants will allow recipients to make significant progress on existing creative/research projects, as well as engage in significant professional development or develop a new collaborative project (including writing a collaborative grant proposal).
 Grant funds may also be used to support the use of UF’s HiPerGator supercomputing facilities or other campus resources, but not for curriculum development.
 The competition for Rothman Faculty Summer Fellowships in the Humanities will be open to faculty of all ranks, including visiting faculty.
-The Center expects to be able to fund four or five awards of $1,500-$3,000 in 2018.
+The Center expects to be able to fund four or five awards of $1,500-$3,000 in 2019.

-Programs in the Public Humanities (deadline Statement of Intent, February 2019; Final Proposal, March 2019)
+Programs in the Public Humanities (deadline Statement of Intent, Friday, February 15, 2019; Final Proposal, Friday, March 15, 2019)

 In order to encourage and enhance collaborations between the University of Florida and off-campus individuals, groups, and institutions, the Center will offer grants up to $3,000 to support public programs rooted in one or more of the humanities disciplines.
-The Center intends to foster, support, and publicize humanities initiatives that engage the public in thoughtful and informed dialogues outside of the UF campus between May 1, 2018 and May 1, 2019.
+The Center intends to foster, support, and publicize humanities initiatives that engage the public in thoughtful and informed dialogues outside of the UF campus between May 1, 2019 and May 1, 2020.
 These programs will draw on the humanities expertise of both UF and community partners as co-applicants to this program.

-- Programs in the Public Humanities (2018-2019)
+- Programs in the Public Humanities (2019-2020)